cmason3/jinjafx_server/lambda_function/README.md

 ## JinjaFx as a Lambda

 JinjaFx can also be used as an AWS Lambda (FaaS) using API Gateway as a front end.
-There are two components, the Lambda itself and a Lambda layer which consists of the Python modules that JinjaFx depends on.
+There are two components, the Lambda itself and a Lambda layer which consists of the Python modules that JinjaFx depends on (for reasons of space the Ansible Core modules haven't been included at this stage).

 The first step is to clone the Git repository and then build the separate components: